-Why Communication is Important for Creatives and Artists?
+Why Is Communication Important for Creatives and Artists?

 - Jul 16, 2024

-- 5 min read
+- 8 min read

 Art has always been a way for creatives and artists to communicate and express their inner thoughts to the world.
 But communication is different in contexts outside of visual art.
 When they need to put themselves out there, especially in a working environment, approaches would differ.
-But let's circle back to how communication is a skill that can benefit artists in the long run, in the setting of project management.
+But let's circle back to how communication is a skill that can benefit artists in the long run in the setting of project management.

 Various factors and essential skills contribute to what makes project management effective, but today, we’ll be covering one important topic: Communication.
 This is the third installation of our mini-series—for the skills of Time Management and Planning, refer to previous parts!

-What does Communication in Project Management Refer to?
+The Importance of Communication in Project Management

 Communication in project management refers to the sharing of ideas, opinions, progress updates, and feedback between members of a team.
 When members of your team are aligned on the same page, it ensures that individuals working on the project are aware of expectations.
 Moreover, it prevents mistakes from snowballing into something bigger.